-In California, the ownership of a business can have an impact on its experience modification and it is important that insurers notify the WCIRB when ownership changes occur.
+In California, the ownership of a business can have an impact on its experience modification and it is important that insurers, agents and brokers notify the WCIRB when ownership changes occur.

 The WCIRB no longer accepts ownership information submitted using WCIRB Form 601, Notification of Change in Ownership and/or Combinability of Entities Form.
 Learn more about using the Ownership Information Submission tool on WCIRB Connect.

 Shown below are several common scenarios that may be reported to the WCIRB.

 For the last 12 years, EatWell, Inc., an organic foods store, and City Fitness LLC, a fitness club, have been included on one workers' compensation policy and have been combined for experience rating purposes.
 The common ownership between these two entities has always been exactly 50%.
 However, common ownership of more than 50% is required for separate entities to be included on one workers' compensation policy and to be combined for experience rating purposes.

 Jane Smith, an underwriter with XYZ Insurance Company, discovered this error and issued a separate policy for each entity.
 Additionally, Jane requested that the WCIRB separate these entities on prior policies by using the ownership information submission tool on WCIRB Connect.

 Emma Ployer is the individual sole proprietor of Mamma Emma's Cafe.
 She is also a majority owner in Ellen Em Mo Peas, Inc., a frozen vegetable distribution company.
 The ownership of these two entities has not changed.
 Because there is common ownership between these two entities in excess of 50%, they must be combined for experience rating purposes.

 To request a combination, Bill Jones, the insurance agent for Emma Ployer, provided ownership information to the WCIRB via WCIRB Connect for review.